 ABOUT ME

-I’m a licensed clinical psychologist (PSY32050) who provides individual psychotherapy to older adolescents (14+) and adults.
-I specialize in cognitive behavioral therapy and other evidence-based treatments for anxiety disorders, OCD, depression, stress and trauma.
+I’m a licensed clinical psychologist (PSY32050) who provides individual psychotherapy and performance consultation to adults.
+I specialize in working with high-performance athletes and professionals, and in cognitive behavioral therapy (CBT) for anxiety disorders, substance use disorders, OCD, depression, stress and trauma.

-I’m a Clinical Assistant Professor within the Department of Psychiatry and Behavioral Sciences at Stanford University, where I split my time providing psychotherapy to individuals with mood and anxiety disorders and providing specialty treatments within the OCD clinic, Stanford Athletics, and WellConnect, a program for Stanford faculty and medical residents.
-I'm also involved in training graduate students in the PGSP-Stanford Psy.D.
-Consortium as one of the program's practicum coordinators and through a course I teach called the Nature and Treatment of Anxiety Disorders.
+I’m a Clinical Assistant Professor within the Department of Psychiatry and Behavioral Sciences at Stanford University, where I provide psychotherapy services to individuals with anxiety disorders and OCD.
+Additionally, I'm also involved in training graduate students as an Associate Director of Training in the PGSP-Stanford Psy.D.
+Consortium and teach a course on treating anxiety disorders.
+In addition to my work at Stanford, I am the co-founder and co-director of California Psychology Center and the team psychologist for the San Jose Sharks in the National Hockey League.

 EDUCATION & TRAINING